 Beet powder is rich in antioxidants, which is great for your skin.
 You can add a pinch to homemade face masks for a natural, radiant glow.
 Mix about 1 teaspoon of the powder with ingredients like honey, yogurt, or aloe vera gel to make a soothing face mask.
 Be careful not to add too much – the powder can stain your skin.

-I use beet powder in my lip balm recipe.
-It adds a beautiful sheer pink tint!
+I use beet powder in my rose milk recipe.
+It adds a beautiful pink color!

 Beet Powder